andresnmejia/manifolds-rs/readme.md

-This is a Rust implementation of riemannian optimization.
-We wrote this with a few towards information geometry/statistical manifolds and using the information metric as a tool in regularization.
+This is a Rust library for riemannian optimization.It was written with a view towards information geometry/statistical manifolds.

-That being said, many of the methods (included the overall structure of the manifold trait) follow [manifold.jl](https://github.com/JuliaManifolds/Manifolds.jl) closely.
-In particular, their implementation of "manifolds/core."
+That being said, many of the methods (including the overall structure of the manifold trait) follow [manifold.jl](https://github.com/JuliaManifolds/Manifolds.jl) closely.
+In particular, their core manifold struct.

 **First, install OpenBLAS:**
 ```bash